Ymishyna/Professional-README-Generator/README.md

 1. Download the zip file and copy it to a directory of your choice or clone to a directory of your choice using your terminal.
 2. Open the file in VS Code or any editor you prefer.
 3. Open the terminal in VS Code and make sure you’re in the correct directory.
-2. Create a `.gitignore` file and include `node_modules/` and `.DS_Store/` so that your `node_modules` directory isn't tracked or uploaded to GitHub.
+4. Create a `.gitignore` file and include `node_modules/` and `.DS_Store/` so that your `node_modules` directory isn't tracked or uploaded to GitHub.
 Be sure to create your `.gitignore` file before installing any npm dependencies.
-3. Make sure that your repo includes a `package.json` with the required dependencies.
+5. Make sure that your repo includes a `package.json` with the required dependencies.
 You can create one by running `npm init` when you first set up the project, before installing any dependencies.
-4. Ensure inquirer is installed [Inquirer package](https://www.npmjs.com/package/inquirer/v/8.2.4).
+6. Ensure inquirer is installed [Inquirer package](https://www.npmjs.com/package/inquirer/v/8.2.4).
+Run `npm i` to install dependencies in local project directory.

 ## Usage